4Subsea/drio-python/docs/support.rst

     :ref:`upgraded <install-upgrade>` to the latest version of :py:mod:`datareservoirio`.
 The issue may already be fixed.

-    If the issue persist, please provide us with much information as possible so that we can recreate the issue and work on a fix.
+    If the issue persist, please provide us with as much information as possible so that we can recreate the issue and start working on that fix.